idekerlab/cellmaps_vnn/docs/usage_command_line.rst

 - ``--inputdir [HIERARCHY_DIR] [MODEL_DIR]``:
     For training, a directory containing hierarchy and parent network (the output of cellmaps_generate_hierarchy tool).
     For prediction, a directory containing trained model (the output of training mode of cellmaps_vnn).

+Most arguments can be set in configuration file.
+An example configuration file is provided in the GitHub repo in ``examples`` directory.

+*Required as flags or set in config*

+- ``--config_file CONFIG_FILE``:
+    Config file that can be used to populate arguments for training.
+If a given argument is set, it will override the default value. (default: None)

 - ``--training_data TRAINING_DATA`` or ``--predict_data PREDICTION_DATA``:
     For training, the training data to train the model.
 For prediction, data for which prediction will be performed.